Strophox/tetro-tui/README.md

 - Comprehensiveness of project README.
   - Many small details of the `tetrs_engine` are not properly explained (e.g. the initial rotation mechanic, which allows spawning a piece immediately rotated if a rotation button was held).
+- FIXMEs in the code base.
-- Improvements to the tetrs engine.
+- General improvements to the tetrs engine.
   - Better API documentation (`cargo doc --open`).
   - Better internal (implementation) documentation.
   - Refactor of complicated systems (e.g. locking).
   - *(Ideally)* Prove panic-freedom of `Game::update`.
-- Improvements to the terminal application.
+- General improvements to the terminal application.
   - Make menu code less ad-hoc (code duplication, hidden panics).
   - Better internal documentation.